Key Takeaways

 In the last few years, digital channels have seen tremendous growth.
 People can go online to find answers, send a text, chat with an AI agent, or even reach out on social media.

-But while the industry’s focus has shifted to text-based communications, call centers aren’t going anywhere.
+But while the industry’s focus has shifted to text-based communications, contact centers aren’t going anywhere.

 Since customers are still dialing, we’ve put together some best practices to help call center agents shine.

-Listening is the first step.
+Listening is critical for success in contact centers.
 It needs to be said because it sometimes conflicts with other productivity goals.
 Take the time to listen to a customer’s complaints before diving into a script.
 Not only will you be better equipped to solve their problems (without a bunch of clarifying questions), but you also give the customer a chance to vent their frustrations and feel heard.

 Make sure to use phrases like “I understand” or try repeating back what your customer said to show you were listening.
 These types of responses are especially important over the phone when you can’t rely on visual cues like eye contact and head nodding.